Liberty vs. Army NCAA Football Odds, Plays and Insights | November 27, 2021

 Army Stats and Trends

-- Army has played 10 games, with five wins against the spread.
+- Army has five wins against the spread in 10 games this season.

-- This season, the Black Knights won ATS in their only game as an underdog of 3.5 points or more.
+- The Black Knights covered the spread in their only game when underdogs by 3.5 points or more.

-- Army's games this season have hit the over on five of 10 set point totals (50%).
+- Army's games this season have eclipsed the over/under in 50% of its opportunities (five times in 10 games with a set point total).

-- When Army records more than 20.8 points, it is 4-4 against the spread and 7-1 overall.
+- Army is 4-4 against the spread and 7-1 overall in games when it scores more than 20.8 points.

 - The Black Knights collect 87.4 more yards per game (402.1) than the Flames give up per contest (314.7).

-- Army is 4-4 against the spread and 7-1 overall when the team piles up over 314.7 yards.
+- When Army amasses more than 314.7 yards, the team is 4-4 against the spread and 7-1 overall.

-- This season the Black Knights have eight turnovers, two fewer than the Flames have takeaways (10).
+- The Black Knights have eight giveaways this season, while the Flames have 10 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.